aws-controllers-k8s/community/docs/design/proposals/carm/cross-account-resource-management.md

 Controllers will store AccountIDs and their associated IAM Role ARNs in a `ConfigMap` Kubernetes object.
 Cluster administrators will be responsible for administrating and updating the `ConfigMap`, and creating the target roles using the AWS Console/CLI.
 Controllers can reuse and existing IAM Role ARN if it matches the scope they need.

-To prevent unauthorized users from making any CRUD operations on resources in different AWS accounts, ACK will associate a unique Namespace to each AccountID, which will help administrators limit access to namespaces using K8s RBAC model, hence limit access to AccountIDs.
+To prevent unauthorized users from making any CRUD operations on resources in different AWS accounts, cluster administrators will be able to set an AWS Owner Account ID as an annotation on each namespace, which will be used by ACK Controllers to override the AWS Account ID that is used to create the resources in that namespace.
+This will help administrators limit access to namespaces using K8s RBAC model, hence limit access to AccountIDs.

 #### Design details

 ##### Namespace annotations

-To associate a namespace with a unique AWS account, ACK service controllers expect from cluster administrators to create namespaces with a specific annotation `services.k8s.aws/owner-account-id` e.g:
+Cluster admins will be able to specify an AWS account ID in the namespace annotations in order to override any CRs account IDs created in that namespace e.g.:

 ```yaml
 apiVersion: v1